Frequently Asked Questions

 A structured settlement is tax-free and comes from a legal settlement, while annuities are typically taxable investments.
 Structured settlements offer unique legal protections and are designed for injury compensation.

 Yes, structured settlement sales are legal in all 50 states, but each state has specific court approval requirements.
-We work with licensed brokers nationwide and know each state's requirements.
+We work with licensed brokers and attorneys nationwide and know each state's requirements.

 Court filing fees are typically $100-$500 depending on your state.
 At Smarter Payouts, we handle all court costs and paperwork for you at no additional charge — they're included in our service.